 Firedrake: These large siege engines are typically wheeled or attached to vehicles that can transport them to the battlefield.
 This apparatus fires gouts of alchemist's fire in either a 60-foot line or a 30-foot cone (siege crew leader's choice).
 Targets in the area take 6d6 points of fire damage (DC 15 Reflex save halves); those who fail their saves also catch on fire.
 A firedrake with the broken condition that suffers a further mishap explodes, dealing its damage to all creatures within a 20-foot blast (DC 15 Reflex save halves).
 Firedrakes have a hardness of 10 and 70 hit points.
 One use of firedrake ammunition costs 200 gp and weighs 20 pounds.

 Firewyrm: This siege engine is a larger version of the firedrake.
 A firewyrm is too large to be transported to the battlefield in one piece and must be assembled once the component parts reach the battlefield.
 A firewyrm fires its gout of flame in either a 120-foot line or a 60-foot cone (crew leader's choice).
 Targets in the area take 6d6 points of fire damage (DC 20 Reflex save halves).
+Those who fail their saves catch on fire.
 A firewyrm with the broken condition that suffers a further mishap explodes, dealing its damage to all creatures within a 30-foot blast (DC 20 Reflex save halves).
 Firewyrms have a hardness of 10 and 140 hit points.
 One use of firewyrm ammunition costs 400 gp and weighs 40 pounds.